fumes/fumes.jekyll/_posts/2013-08-14-bali-graffiti.markdown

 {% responsive_image path: uploads/2013/08/130814-bali-grafiti-by-luci-ferrero-02.jpg %}
 Beware stranger... this ain't your home!

 Like it?!
-Check other Luci Ferrero's works on her blog: <a href="http://luciferrero.asia" title="check Luci's works on her blog!" target="_blank">luciferrero.asia</a>
+Check other works from Luci Ferrero on her blog: <a href="http://luciferrero.asia" title="check Luci's works on her blog!" target="_blank">luciferrero.asia</a>